-- Entrants may submit up to five photos in total to the Insight Astronomy Photographer of the Year 2015.
+- Entrants may submit up to ten photos in total to the Insight Astronomy Photographer of the Year 2017 competition.

 - By submitting an entry, each entrant agrees to the competition Rules, and warrants that they are the copyright owner of the image.
-If an entrant is representing a group, the entrant warrants that they have the consent of all the copyright holders to enter the image.
-The entrant agrees to indemnify that Promoter against all costs and claims by third parties arising from breach of this warranty.
+The entrant agrees to indemnify the Promoter against all costs and claims by third parties arising from breach of this warranty.